About Dr. Brown & Osteopathy

 About Dr. Brown

 Christopher Brown is an osteopathic physician specializing in osteopathic manipulative medicine.
 He graduated from Touro College of Osteopathic Medicine in northern California and then completed a three-year internship and residency program in neuromusculoskeletal/osteopathic manipulative medicine at St. Barnabas Hospital in the Bronx, NY.
-He is currently in private practice in Santa Monica, California.
+He is board certified in neuromusculoskeletal medicine and osteopathic manipulative medicine.
+He is currently in private practice in Pacific Palisades, California and Park City, Utah.
 Dr. Brown’s treatment approach is specific to each patient and includes osteopathy in the cranial field, balanced ligamentous techniques, and biodynamic osteopathy, among others.
 He treats infants, children and adults.

 Osteopathic medicine is a branch of medicine founded in the United States in the 1800’s by the physician Andrew Taylor Still.
 It is a complete system of health care based on knowledge of how anatomy and physiology affect the body’s function.
 It involves hands-on treatments by trained physicians directly on patients’ bodies to help remove restrictions, strains, old trauma patterns, and the detrimental effects of injuries.